stachuman/boox-template-generator/TUTORIAL.md

 ---

-## Step 3: Creating Your Plan and Generating Pages
+## Step 2: Define Structure - Configuring Your PDF

 Great!
-You have a master page.
-Now let's turn that single template into many pages using a **plan**.
-Think of a plan as giving instructions to an assistant: "Take this daily page template and make me 31 copies for January."
+You have your page designs from **Step 1: Design Pages**.
+Now let's turn those templates into many pages by configuring your PDF structure.
+Think of this as giving instructions to an assistant: "Take this daily page design and make me 31 copies for January."

+This is what you'll do in **Step 2: Define Structure** in the UI.

-### What Is a Plan?
+### What Is PDF Structure?

-A plan is a set of instructions that tells the system:
+Your PDF structure configuration tells the system:
-1. Which master page to use
+1. Which page design to use
 2. How many pages to create
 3. What dates or information to put on each page

 **Think of it like ordering custom calendars:**
-- You give the printer your page design (master page)
+- You give the printer your page design (from Step 1)
-- You tell them "I want 365 pages, one for each day of 2026" (the plan)
+- You tell them "I want 365 pages, one for each day of 2026" (Step 2: structure)
-- They print all the pages with different dates automatically
+- They print all the pages with different dates automatically (Step 3: generation)

 ### The Three Types of Page Generation